The Last of Us (video game): Remaster and remake

-On April 9, 2014, Sony announced The Last of Us Remastered, a remastered version of the game for the PlayStation 4.
+On April 9, 2014, Sony Computer Entertainment announced The Last of Us Remastered, a remastered version of the game for the PlayStation 4.
 It was released in July and August 2014.
 Remastered uses the DualShock 4's touchpad to navigate inventory items, and the light bar signals health, scaling from green to orange and red when taking damage.
 In addition, audio recordings found in the game world can be heard through the controller's speaker; the original version forced players to remain in a menu while the recordings were played.
 The game's Photo Mode allows players to capture images of the game by pausing gameplay and adjusting the camera freely.
 In the menu, players have the ability to watch all cutscenes with audio commentary featuring Druckmann, Baker, and Johnson.
 Remastered features improved graphics and rendering upgrades, including increased draw distance, a higher frame rate, and advanced audio options.
 It includes the previously released downloadable content, including Left Behind and some multiplayer maps.
 The development team aimed to create a "true" remaster, maintaining the "core experience".

-The Last of Us Part I, a remake of The Last of Us, was released for PlayStation 5 on September 2, 2022, and is scheduled for release on Windows on March 28, 2023.
+The Last of Us Part I, a remake of The Last of Us, was released for PlayStation 5 on September 2, 2022, and for Windows on March 28, 2023.
 It features revised gameplay and controls, improved performance and lighting effects, and new accessibility options.
 On PlayStation 5, the game supports 3D audio, as well as the haptic feedback and adaptive triggers of the DualSense controller.
 Development of The Last of Us Part I was led by game director Matthew Gallant and creative director Shaun Escayg.
 The game was completely rebuilt to take advantage of the updated PlayStation 5 hardware, requiring new art direction, animation, and character models.
 The technological and graphical enhancements were intended to align with the vision of the original game's development team.
 Escayg wanted each element to make the player feel grounded and immersed in the game world.
 Gallant collaborated with a specialized team at Descriptive Video Works to create audio descriptions for cutscenes.
-The vision for the original game was to emphasize the beauty of the world, as opposed to a visually dark and dystopian image.
-Reactions to the remake's announcement were mixed, with some journalists and players considering it unnecessary due to the age of the original and the existence of The Last of Us Remastered, as well as questioning its US$70 price point.
-Upon release, the game received positive reviews, with praise for its graphical enhancements, updated facial animations, improved enemy and character AI, and added accessibility, audio, and controller options, though the response to its gameplay and level design was mixed.
+Reactions to the remake's announcement were mixed, with some journalists and players considering it unnecessary due to the age of the original and the existence of Remastered, as well as questioning its US$70 price point.
+Upon release, the game received positive reviews, though response to the Windows version was mixed, becoming Naughty Dog's lowest-rated game.